 - Attends support staff meetings.

 - Attends staff and in-service training during the summer.

 - Ability to interact with all age levels.

 - Valid drivers’ license, proof of insurance and access to reliable transportation.
 Daily and/or occasional travel may be required.
 Must be comfortable driving narrow, winding mountain roads with passengers in mini or cargo vans.

 - Willingness to accept the beliefs and principles of the Girl Scout Movement and acceptance of the relevant and compelling benefits of Girl Scouting.

 Personal computer and printers, telephone, fax machine, copier, audiovisual equipment, and other miscellaneous office equipment.

-- Ability to perform light work exerting up to 40 pounds of force occasionally, and/or a negligible amount of force constantly to move objects.
+- Ability to perform frequent and moderate lifting exerting up to 50 pounds of force occasionally, and/or a negligible amount of force constantly to move objects.

 - Heavy visual acuity required performing such activities as preparing and analyzing data and figures, using computer terminal and reading.